-Stephen is a PhD candidate based in the departments of Geography and Biosciences at the University of Nottingham.
-His project aims to take a transdisciplinary approach to the study of soil quality in the East Midlands of England by using methods from both social and soil science disciplines, as well as drawing upon academic and none academic bodies of knowledge.
+Stephen is a Researcher at the University of Sheffield.
+His PhD at the University of Nottingham took a transdisciplinary approach to the study of soil quality in the East Midlands of England by using methods from both social and soil science disciplines, as well as drawing upon academic and none academic bodies of knowledge.
 This involved interviews with farmers, participatory exercises and observation as well as soil quality analysis using a range of physical, chemical and biological indicators.
 His interest in soil, the environment and inter/transdisciplinary research comes from an MSc in Environmental Management (University Of Nottingham) and a BSc in Human and Physical Geography (University Of Reading). https://uk.linkedin.com/in/stephen-jones-3904b254

 Anna Krzywoszynska is an Associate Professor of Transdisciplinary Human-Environment Relations at the University of Oulu, Finland.
 Her research concerns agriculture and food as the key spheres for the interaction between human and more-than-human worlds.
 She is especially interested in environmental knowledge, ethics, and affect, and how these shape and are shaped by rural and food-related spaces and practices.
 Her work engages frequently with the natural sciences.
 For the last few years Anna has been exploring the reconceptualisation of soils as lively ecosystems in conventional agricultural practice and its related knowledge fields, and the consequences of this for the future of agriculture and land use.
 She is a co-lead of Comission 4.5 Soil Humanities and Social Sciences of the International Union of Soil Science, and a member of the European Comission's Mission Board for the EU Mission 'Soil Deal for Europe'.